Essential steps in going global

 TÜV SÜD is able to obtain the necessary approval and certification issued by the regulatory agency of the target region or country on behalf of manufacturers and exporters, in order to expedite the process.

 International expansion may be daunting due to the navigation of complex restrictions that governments impose in the form of product testing and certification regulations.
 With our one-stop GMA solutions, TÜV SÜD is the ideal partner to consider when businesses are planning to enter foreign markets.
 To understand more about GMA and the approval process, access our E-Book for in-depth information on how we are willing and able to support you.
-In the event of doubt on whether you require the assistance of a professional GMA partner, try out this quiz to test your knowledge on GMA requirements and determine your next steps.

 Overview of compliance requirements for electrical goods.